What is the Grand Canyon Museum Collection?

 2C Albright Avenue, Grand Canyon, AZ 86023

-The non-archeological material artifacts of the non-native cultures at Grand Canyon, including:
+Non-archaeological material artifacts of the non-native cultures at Grand Canyon, including:

 A collection of plant and animal specimens that document the life zones of the Grand Canyon region, including:

-The fossil remains from past geologic periods at Grand Canyon, including:
+Fossil remains from past geologic periods at Grand Canyon, including:

-The Museum Collection has a collection of over 20,000 black and white photographs that may be loaned, scanned or purchased for exhibit, research and publishing projects.
+The Museum Collection has a collection of over 22,000 black and white photographs that may be loaned, scanned or purchased for exhibit, research and publishing projects.
 Several photos can also be copied onto CD-Rom’s for purchase.